-Because this door is made from pickets, it needs a solid wood base.
+Because this door is made from pickets, you need to build a solid wood base to support it.
 We are using a piece of plywood for this (you probably cut this out if you added sheathing to the shed wall).
-Now, this base needs to be smaller than the door opening, 1/4″ on all sides.

-So measure the door opening and subtract 1/2″.
+This base needs to be smaller than the door opening, 1/4″ on all sides.
+Measure the door opening and subtract 1/2″.
 This is the size of your base plywood.

 TIP: Measure at least two sides and take the smallest measurement.

 Also, cut the 6″ cedar boards to the same length, with either a miter saw or circular saw.
-You may have to cut one boards width so all the boards fit on the plywood.
+You may have to cut one board’s width so all the boards fit on the plywood.

 Using the 3/4″ finishing nails, nail the 6″ board to the plywood.
 Continue this process until the plywood is completely covered with cedar boards.

-Let these boards sit for 24 hours to let the liquid nails dry (this way boards are not moving around).
-Once the 24 hours are up it’s time to add the trim.
+Let these boards sit for 24 hours to let the Liquid Nails dry (this way, boards are not moving around).
+Once the 24 hours are up, it’s time to add the trim.